wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 ```
 {% endraw %}

-`failingHosts` iterates only up to `failingLimit`, which in this case is 5. `failingLimitExceed` is `true` because the number the failing sources exceeds the limit set.
+`failingSources` iterates only up to `failingLimit`, which in this case is 5. `failingLimitExceed` is `true` because the number the failing sources exceeds the limit set.
 In the case in which the limit is 10, the payload is:

 {% raw %}
 ```handlebars